Wildfire Preparedness and Evacuation Checklist [Free Tool]

 When: Go through this portion of the checklist as soon as you are out of harm’s way and the fire has moved on or been controlled.

 As soon as possible after the fire, reach out to your employees, making use of easy communication templates.
 Send a wellness survey to ensure everyone is safe, and ask if anyone needs assistance.
 Likely you will have employees who are having to deal with their own homes and damages, so checking in immediately will help you assess what needs to be done and where the most help is needed.
 Maintain communication in case conditions or recommendations change and so you can update employees of business operations.

 7. Return to the building—assess and respond to damage

 When authorities tell you it is safe to do so, you can return to your building and assess the situation.
 Approach with caution as structural and electrical damage may pose hazards to people on site.
-If your facilities are damaged, reach out to your insurance company and coordinate a professional inspection.
+If your facilities are damaged, reach out to your insurance company and/or federal aid centers like FEMA to coordinate a professional inspection.
 Keep in mind that there may be problems even if your building did not catch fire, like smoke damage, or there might be damage to the roads or landscaping that would affect your operations.
 Once you have made your assessment, you can determine what your path to recovery looks like.

 8. Reassess your response

 After you have recovered from the fire, it’s time to review how things went.
 Recall your wildfire response from beginning to end and evaluate what went well, what didn’t, and how you might adjust your response procedures to be more effective in the future.
 Using a document like an after-action report can help structure these reassessments and give you a concrete pathway to improving your response for the next wildfire.
 This process will help ensure you don’t make the same mistakes multiple times.